Farbfetzen/Algorithms/Java/README.md

 mvn clean compile exec:java -Dexec.args="'heap sort'"
 ```

+Add the argument `-v` to view a visualization.

 ## Import Processing dependency with Maven

 The maintainers of Processing don't want to publish the jars to a public Maven repository.